tzhangam/Evolutionary-Complex-Network/README.md

 I also read about the symbolic regression paper which tries to automate the insight derivation using symbol and operation coupled with genetic algorithm, the method seems crazy, although the proposer did get conservation law in physics, it still requires human intellect to interpret the result after all, and that is basically an educational process which should be done by human mind.
 But still it is a good practice in feature search and selection though.

 My belief is the target is to have a good language in describing the dynamic network problem.
 Defining solid notations, finding insightful principles, is the fundamental thing we should strive to do.

+- New idea on simulation based community detection:

+  For my community detection based on simulation, I have some thought to implement it using metropolis algorithm on my way to Diana Porter. **That is the tension in the string should be treated as extra potential increase**, that the further 2 connected edge are, the potential increases more.
+Then other setting, **the positive charge repulsion, we can only consider the neighborhood effect**, and we provide **initial temperature** for the vertices to diffuse, and **keep the temperature high enough so that the seperation of vertices is in good shape**.
+Now the whole picture will be exactly as what KMC is doing, which I did in UROP1000, and adding new edge and vertices will be easy.

+## Jan 22, 2018

+Back in the day time, I received the complex network forum sent to me by professor szeto, and I had a look at the paper list of complex network 2017.
+It disappointed me just a little bit, that the theory part I was not confident that I am able to accomplish something now, at least I am not experienced how far can I go.
+And other topics are almost all focusing of studying existing networks, such as social network, logistics, etc, which are too common to be interersting and too practical to be simple enough, and the results, pathetically, I do not think will be inspiring and long lasting enough, most importantly not solid enough to be meaningful.
+Modelling problem has the same issue as well, although it should be the most important and interesting topic in this area, simulating human brains and all.

+My interest is in evolving networks, networks that starts from a singularity, evolves and grows, and communicates.
+With a embedded landscape, I might be able to simulate the evolution of a primitive tribe into an empire, or the contact between interstellar civilizations.
+I am good at writing simulations now, and computational science is all about simulation.
+Still to explore in this direction, I need theoretical backbones as support, and I am not worrying about writing simulation programs at all.
+One possible learning area is to use Python library to support my simulation, I have heard that SciPy has functionalities on this area.
+So hurray a task!
+I might start to work on complex network now.
+I recalled that I saw a poster in UWaterloo MC building, that Einstein said he would spend 55 minutes thinking about a problem, and 5 minutes to get the solution, so understanding is much more important than anything else, first and foremost!

+---